-Embedding of Risk Management
+Embedding of risk management

-The Risk Management System is defined as an entity-wide activity, meaning that every person in the organization has a role to play in ensuring that risks are actively identified, assessed, mitigated and monitored.
+The risk management system is defined as an entity-wide activity, meaning that every person in the organization has a role to play in ensuring that risks are actively identified, assessed, mitigated and monitored.
 This is ensured by integrating risk policies and practices into specific steering and business processes and decision making including (non-exhaustive list):

 - Strategic planning process;

 - Capital management;

 - Product review process;

 - Strategic Asset Liability Management (SALM);

 - Profitability calculations;

 - Solvency II closing and reporting;

-- Regular AFR & ERC / SCR calculations;
+- Regular Own Funds / SCR calculations;

 - Reinsurance risk mitigation decisions;

 - Project launch and execution; and

-- New critical outsourcing arrangements.
+- New (critical) outsourcing arrangements.

-The embedding of the Risk Management System within the organization relies on a network of decentralized employees appointed in a role of Second Line Correspondents (SLC) towards the 2nd line of defence.
-Their role consists in deploying

-2nd line of defence activities including the Risk Management System in their respective departments within the 1st line of defence.
+The embedding of the risk management system within the organization relies on a network of decentralized employees appointed in a role of Business Risk Officers (BRO, previously called Second Line Correspondents (SLC)) towards the 2nd line of defence.
+Their role consists in deploying 2nd line of defence activities including the risk management system in their respective departments within the 1st line of defence.

-In 2018, the concept of SLC's (introduced a couple of years ago and emphasized during the NSP atelier workshop in September 2017) was subject to lessons learned based on observations from past period and a survey was rolled out within the SLC's community.
-Outcomes of this exercise was used in 2019 to further make the cooperation with SLC's more efficient and eventually improve the embedding of the Risk Management System within the 1st line of defence.
+In 2018, the concept of this role (introduced a couple of years ago was subject to lessons learned based on observations from past period and a survey was rolled out within the BRO's community.
+Outcome of this exercise was used in 2019 to further make the cooperation with BRO's more efficient and eventually improve the embedding of the risk management system within the 1st line of defence.